haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

-  Select the Kubernetes Secret where authentication data can be found.</br>
+  Selects the Kubernetes Secret where authentication data can be found.
-  The annotaiton format is a secret path '*namespace/secretName*', if the namespace is ommited (path is only '*secretName*') then the ingress namespace will be used.</br>
-  For Basic Authentication the Secret data should contain user credentials in the form of '*username: encrypted and base-64 encoded passowrd*'.

-Example:
-> bob: JDEkYWJjJEJYQnFwYjlCWmNaaFhMZ2JlZS4wcy8=

   Available on:  `configmap`  `ingress`